inventage/keycloak-custom/README.md

 and then running the provided [docker-compose.yml](docker-compose/src/test/resources/postgres/docker-compose.yml) in `docker-compose/src/test/resources/postgres/`.

 If you haven't executed a full build of this project, now is a good moment to execute `mvn clean install`.

+#### via IntelliJ run configuration

+Launching Keycloak directly from the IDE allows the greatest support for development purposes.
+Because Keycloak is launched as a Java process, it can be easily started in debug mode.
+Before running the `keycloak` run configuration, please run the `kc.sh build` run configuration.

 #### via script